ikennarichard/project-manager/CONTRIBUTING.md

-# Contributing to HNG Mobile App
+# Contributing to HNG Stage-Zero

 Contributions are welcomed!
 Please follow these guidelines: